When it comes to consults with men, what issues are of the greatest importance?

 A growing trend has been to use before or after micro-approaches to maintain the aesthetic results.
 The concept of “less is more” philosophy of in the use of neurotoxins like BOTOX® Cosmetic and fillers whose duration of effects may be shorter, but provides a continuum of results.

 For example, a novel microneedling device has been developed to directly deliver FDA-approved drugs by tapping its short and fine solid needles into the dermis.
-Its empty chamber may be filled with a cocktail of neurotoxin, H-A filler, and Sculptra, and even PRP and regenerative nanofraction cells for skin rejuvenation and hair stimulation.
+Its empty chamber may be filled with a cocktail of neurotoxin, H-A filler, and Sculptra, and even mechanically regenerative nanofraction cells for skin rejuvenation and hair stimulation.
 Non-surgical rhinoplasty, also known as “nose filler,” is becoming popular amongst women, as well as men.
 The treatment has been popularized by social media influence as a quick and easy treatment with little down time.
 It can be used to lift the tip, smooth out any small bumps or curves to improve symmetry.
 A recent trend is to avoid overfilled lips but to achieve enhancement of the shape of the mouth and face by different new dermal fillers.
 The use of gel filler can be used to lift the skin of the face, reduce folds and wrinkles and define facial contours for a more youthful appearance.
 The use of new HA filler along the lip lines and body of the lip along with neurotoxins has been used to achieve a more prominent pout.
 Thread lifts are also returning for minimal-invasive elevation of facial fat and skin from improved technology and effectiveness.

 Please contact my practice at (626) 268-4524 or request a consultation to learn more.